 You need to consider the impact of your proposed development on wildlife, this includes important wildlife habitats and species specially protected by law.

 For small scale developments, including householder applications, please use the interactive Wildlife Assessment Check to see whether your application will need to be supported by any ecological information.

-Is your site within the nutrient catchment of the River Lambourn Special Area of Conservation (SAC)?
+Is your site within the nutrient catchment of the River Lambourn Special Area of Conservation?
 Please see our page on Nutrient Neutrality for more information on what this means and how it affects development proposals in the catchment area.

-The council has a statutory duty to conserve biodiversity and ensure compliance with relevant environmental and wildlife legislation.
+The Council has a statutory duty to conserve and enhance biodiversity.
+When making planning decisions, the Council must ensure compliance with the requirements of the Local Plan and relevant wildlife legislation.

-The council will use the following plans and guidance documents, among others, to assess if planning applications have impacts on wildlife:
+The Council will use the following policies and guidance documents, among others, to assess wildlife impacts of planning applications:

 - Chapter 15 – Conserving and Enhancing the Natural Environment